Heraldry of Castile: Origin

 The chancery of Alfonso VIII adopted a Signum Regis (seal) in 1165.
 This device had wheel shape, a defining characteristic of the chancery of monarchs of Castile since 1157.
 This author has pointed out that the emergence of the castle device Castile was similar to that of the Leonese lion but at a more accelerated pace.
 One of the earliest known testimonies documenting the origin of the castle emblem was carried out by bishop Lucas de Tuy.
 In Castile, the first examples of the castle as heraldic symbols have been found on the reverse of pendent seals, as was common at the time.
 The Signum Regis of King Alfonso VIII does not always depict a castle.
 Alfonso initially used a seal with a cross and a staff.
 By the year 1163 a single side with an equestrian image of Alfonso VIII holding a lance without a standard was used; this element allowed the determination of the royal device used at that time.
 Later seals continued to depict equestrian images as their central motif.
 The castle appeared for the first time on the reverse of pendent seals.
 The first preserved seal impression with the castle dates from 1176, contained in a document located in the Toledo Cathedral.
-The matrix of this seal dates back before 1171, asndicated by its typology.
+The matrix of this seal dates back before 1171, as indicated by its typology.
 According to Faustino Menéndez Pidal de Navascués it is likely that the device of the castle was adopted in 1169, when Alfonso VIII came of age at age fourteen.
 The castle was adopted with a clear territorial connotation, a clear example of canting arms.
 This decision may have been motivated by a desire to claim the sovereignty of the Castilian monarch over the Kingdom of León.

 The castle from its inception has retained a basic design - three towers, higher the central than lateral ones - suggesting that it is a native innovation, different from that existing in Central Europe.